December 12 New food. You're now in love with Lebanese food and you didn't even know what it was in January of this year.

 "Now I'm hunched over a typewriter I guess you call that paintin' in

-And there's a word I can't remember and a feeling I cannot escape"
+a cave And there's a word I can't remember and a feeling I cannot escape"

 Within those thoughts I recognize why I really write.
 I have to.
 Because it helps me think, it helps me understand myself, it helps me focus that muddy swirl.
 It doesn't matter if the words are worthy or if anyone else relates to them.
 They are for me and my journey.
 I need the words and the exercise of honing them.
 I need to pour out the words that tease and taunt me, that keep me from sleep.
 They must need me too because they are a constant.